0 Recently Viewed Program(s)

 3

-This course focuses on the International Statistical Classification of Diseases and Health Related Problems, Tenth Revision, Canada (ICD-10-CA) and Canadian Classification of Health Interventions (CCI)-specific coding principles as they apply to human immunodeficiency virus (HIV), endocrine, nervous and male and female reproductive systems, mental health, injuries and drug complications and other reasons for hospitalization.
-Focus will be placed on the Canadian Institute for Health Information (CIHI) abstracting principles and using the 3M Health Data Management coding and abstracting software.
+Data Classification 3 is a continuation of Data Classification 2 and focuses on the International Statistical Classification of Diseases and Health Related Problems, Tenth Revision, Canada (ICD-10-CA) - and Canadian Classification of Health Interventions (CCI)-specific coding principles as they apply to human immunodeficiency virus (HIV), endocrine, nervous and male and female reproductive systems, mental health, injuries and drug complications and other reasons for hospitalization.
+Focus will be placed upon the Canadian Institute for Health Information (CIHI) abstracting principles as well as the use of the 3M Health Data Management coding and abstracting software.

 Pre-requisites: